Second Life dispensers are objects that give your avatar a – sometimes animated – prop, mostly food or a drink, but it can be other things.

 Final words about dispensers

-If Lucas Lameth is a bit of a let down for food and drinks dispensers, he is a brilliant creator for plants and original decor and I could not fault him in those departments.
+If Lucas Lameth is a bit of a let down sometimes for the look of his food and drinks dispensers, he has the best creative ideas, and all are low prims.
+He is still a brilliant creator for plants and original decor and I could not fault him in those departments.
 His potted ficus trees are by far my favorite pot plants if I had to choose only one.
+The fact that he brings out food rather than drinks which we can leave that up to No.59 and Chic Chica, it is giving him the edge and can share leadership in the food and drink dispensers arena.